4paradigm/OpenMLDB/docs/en/apiserver.md

 ```

 + common_cols could be empty if there is no data.
-+ need_schema could be `false` or just empty, then there will have not schema field in response.
++ need_schema could be `false` or just empty, then there will be no schema field in response.

 #### example